AndreyBlanco/Andrey-Blanco/README.md

 I am a **Frontend / Full Stack Developer** with a strong background in **web development, databases, and digital design**, currently transitioning fully into a professional software engineering role.

 I have over **20 years of experience as an independent designer**, working with real clients and real-world projects.
-In recent years, I have expanded my professional profile by completing multiple certifications in **Web Development, Programming, and Databases**, and I am currently finishing a **Software Development Certificate** as part of a **B.S. in Applied Technology** at **BYU-Idaho (BYU Pathway Worldwide)**.
+In recent years, I have expanded my professional profile by completing multiple certifications in **Web Development, Programming, Databases, and Software Development Certificate** as part of a **B.S. in Software Development** at **BYU-Idaho (BYU Pathway Worldwide)**.

 My unique combination of **technical skills, problem-solving mindset, and design experience** allows me to build **clean, responsive, and user-focused web applications**, while collaborating effectively in Agile, team-based environments.